Training Program and Structure

 750 1st Street, NE, Washington, DC 20002

 The Doctoral Internship in Professional Psychology is an intensive clinical training year wherein interns use this final phase of their formal doctoral training to develop broad and general professional competencies with an emphasis in pediatric/child populations.
 The program provides an integrated, individually-tailored, balanced and coordinated series of learning experiences.
-The overarching goals of the program are to (a) practice and expand on previously held knowledge, (b) develop new skills and knowledge, (c) experience personal and professional growth that contributes to the development of a competent, professional psychologist.
+The overall aim of the internship program is to prepare interns for entry level practice in health service psychology.
+This aim is accomplished by providing training in generalist clinical skills in psychology, diversity, collaborative skills for operating within an interprofessional and interdisciplinary team, and overall professional development as a psychologist.

 - Knowledge and ability to apply professional and ethical practice